nevivurn/writeups/2018-isitdtu/XOR/README.md

 ```

 Then, as usual, we can use the known plaintext `ISITDTU{` (8 characters) to find
-8 out of 10 characters of the key, trying all positive starting positions of the
+8 out of 10 characters of the key, trying all possible starting positions of the
 known plaintext.

 ```python